cscart/docs/en/user_guide/mobile_app/faq.rst

 #. **Images:**

    * *App Icon*—a 1024x1024 image to serve as the logo of your app.
-The required size is so big because it's a requirement by Apple.
+The required size is so big because Apple requires it.
 Please make sure that the image will look fine even if it is resized to 256x256.

    * *Feature Graphic image*—a 1024x500 image shown on the Google Play page of your application.
 For more information, see the "Feature Graphic" section of `Google Play instructions <https://support.google.com/googleplay/android-developer/answer/1078870?hl=en>`_.